 A generation’s unique coming of age experiences certainly sheds light on certain trends.
 For example, members of the “GI” or “Greatest Generation” all experienced World War II which shaped their perspectives and gave them (for the most part) common cause, common patriotism and shared values of duty, honor and country.

 However, tracing generational patterns differs significantly from the current exploitation of the millennial generation which ascribes to millennials specific political values, moral (or lack of moral) priorities and a narcissistic philosophy of life.
 As if just because you were born in the 80’s and 90’s, you must have certain beliefs and values.
-As if the stars aligned for you birth and according to your generational horoscope, you must be a socialist.
+This presupposes that a person born in the 80’s and 90’s, must have certain beliefs and values.
+It assumes that the stars align for a person’s birth and according to the generational horoscope, he or she must be a socialist.
 Such assumptions about millennials deny a person’s individual ability to think for himself or herself.